-Dr Michael (Mick) Darby, who is the data controller for Progress Psychology Limited.
-His ICO registration number is ZA527439.
+Dr Michael (Mick) Darby is the data controller for Progress Psychology Limited.

-Business associates (including psychologists and other consultants) who might take on referrals and co-working with Progress Psychology Limited will be additional data controllers for the clients they work with.
+Business associates (including psychologists and other consultants) who might take on referrals and co-working with Progress Psychology Limited may be additional data controllers for the clients they work with.

 Progress Psychology Limited is committed to protecting your rights to privacy.
 They include: